polito/api-spec/README.md

 # PoliTO API Spec
-The OpenApi specification for the REST APIs of Politecnico di Torino.
+The OpenAPI specification for the REST APIs of Politecnico di Torino.

 ## How to obtain an human-readable interface
 You can start a Docker container of swagger-ui directly on your computer by running: